 “It was one of the best decisions I made,” he says.
 “Prior to the surgery, it didn’t seem likely that I would regain full range of motion for my middle finger.
 But afterward—almost the first day after I got home—I had improved range of motion.
 And it kept getting better and better.”

-Initially, it was unclear how much motion Priest would regain in his injured middle figure.
+Initially, it was unclear how much motion Priest would regain in his injured middle finger.
 At the outset, the focus was on caring for his wound to support healing and prevent swelling.